Pmacdon15/MacServerFace/README.md

 Other wise you can use an HID injection device and uses one of the trigger scripts I have provided:

 > [!NOTE]
-> Make sure to run setup.py to update the server Ip address, as well as choosing a script name.
+> Make sure to run setup.py to update the server Ip address, as well as choosing a script name and setting port forwarding for port 3002.

 ### DuckyScript